t83714/s3db/README.md

 s3db
 ====

-A nodejs lib which uses Amazon S3 as a simple database.
+A javascript lib created for Node.js, which allows simple data operations on Amazon S3 service.